-A cafe owner has praised the people of Burnley for donating around 450 Easter eggs to hand out to those in need across the town.
+Cafe owner praises generous people of Burnley for donating 450 Easter eggs to the needy

 Anthony Benson, who owns Starvin' Marvin in St James Street, has been overwhelmed by the support he has received for the Easter appeal from customers, friends, family, local businesses and many other people who heard about what he was doing.